Discover the nature park

 Animals

 The stone crayfish (Austropotamobius torrentium) turns night into day.
-The up to 8 cm long stone crayfish are protected by the Tyrolean Nature Conservation Ordinance and belong to the crayfish in the Nat...
+The stone crayfish, which can grow up to 8 cm long, is protected by the Tyrolean Nature Conservation Ordinance and is one of the crayfish in the Nat...

 learn more